RamadeviKN/Telecom-Churn-Analysis-Using-Power-BI/README.md

 🌎 Market Segmentation Analysis: Deeper segmentation based on behavioral patterns.
 📝 Customer Feedback Integration: Correlate churn with customer satisfaction scores and reviews.
 📊 Scenario Analysis: Add "What-If" analysis to predict the impact of strategy changes.

+⭐ Support
+  If you found this project helpful, please give it a ⭐ on GitHub!

 Thanks to 365DataScience!